a3bd2lra7man/m7_db/README.md

-  // optionally used with M7DAO when override it to tell M7Dao how to convert the data from database represent way to M7Table way
+  // optionally used with M7DAO when override it to tell M7Dao how to convert the data from database represent way to M7Table way  u have to add it manually
   User.fromMap(Map map) : super.fromMap(map){
     id = map['id'];
     name = map['name'];